-- Two new School Resource Officers implemented in our Junior and Senior High Schools.
-Both received certification in 2016 and both partially funded by Jackson R2 School District. - Supervisory level training including specialized crimes, narcotics, FTO and CIT training was successfully completed. - Continued efforts for more advanced training for all officers and communications personnel with the department. - Provided the highest level of services to the community by providing safety and security to each person who resides, or travels through the City of Jackson. - Quality Assurance program implemented for our communications divisions. - MDT's (mobile data terminals) and Body Worn Cameras continued to be implemented in all patrol cars and on all officers in 2016.
+- One more School Resource Officer implemented in our Elementary schools.
+Two new assignments.
+Both received certification in 2017 and both partially funded by Jackson R2 School District. - Continued efforts for more advanced training for all officers and communications personnel with the department. - Provided the highest level of services to the community by providing safety and security to each person who resides, or travels through the City of Jackson. - Quality Assurance program implemented for our communications division. - MDT's (mobile data terminals) and Body Worn Cameras continued to be implemented in all patrol cars and on all officers in 2017.
+Program will be complete in 2018. - Prisoner Housing agreement with the Cape County Sheriff's Department was successful and implemented in 2017. - City Council and Cape County Commission approved agreement to move forward with Consolidated Dispatch center with Cape County for both Police and Fire. - Several Community projects were successful with raising money for the relay for life, cancer awareness, and the youth of our community like the Criminal Justice Scholarship created for a Jackson High School graduate entering into the field of criminal justice. - Completed and implemented E-ticketing system for officers and the municipal court system.
+All funded through a highway safety grant.

-Purchases for 2016
+Purchases for 2017